zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 ### Historical checkpoint inclusion check by querying the blockchain

 This can be checked using the following API.
-The block number of the burn transaction on the child chain has to be given as a param to this GET API.
+The block number of the burn transaction on the child chain has to be given as a parameter to this GET API.

 ```js
 // Testnet